 Yes, there are always case but you need to observe deeper on each case.

 Most of the time, the case is caused by users who did not read the terms of services carefully and then file a complaint.

 This includes how much it charged the sender.

-Is it allowed the sender to send you the money with funding source from their credit card or bank account ?
+Is it allowed the sender to send you the money with funding sources from their credit card or bank account?

 There are some payment service providers that required the senders to come in person to the bank, to verify and authorize sending the money.

-Of course you don't want to impose such hurdle on your employer.
+Of course, you don’t want to impose such a hurdle on your employer.

-I also bet that your employer will refuse to pay you using such payment service.
+I also bet that your employer will refuse to pay you using such a payment service.

 Based on my experience, PayPal and UpWork are the easiest ones for the senders.

-Both allowed your employers to pay you through their card.
+Both allowed your employers to pay you through their cards.